toolbits/imagingAPFS/README.md

-How to create image and restore it under macos high sierra 10.13.5
+How to create a disk image and restore it under macos high sierra 10.13.5
 ===

 diskutil unmountDisk /dev/disk1